 But as every skilled restaurateur understands, using adequate fire protection methods is paramount to the ongoing safety compliance of the restaurant, and might help to prevent injury and serious costs and disruption to their business.

 The presence of cooking equipment and the possibility of grease fires can endanger both customers and employees.
 Planning ahead when designing the place can improve the fire safety of a restaurant.
 Once the restaurant opens for business, all kitchen equipment must be maintained and fire equipment in the kitchen should be provided to quickly extinguish fire before they spread.
-Check this link for Gold Coast fire Protection.

 A fire can destroy any business, leading to lost revenues and even permanent closure.
 But there are actions you can take to avoid fires and reduce the damage.
 Here are some tips to Implement Fire Safety for restaurant owners: